Samsung vs Sonos soundbars

 Decision checklist and next steps

-Use this checklist to finalize your choice: define your top audio priorities (dialog, music, movie immersion), verify connectivity and ecosystem compatibility with your phone, TV, and smart home, and budget for required extras (subwoofer, rear speakers, cables).
-Consider measured performance and room constraints when prioritizing models.
+Use this checklist to finalize your choice: define your top audio priorities (dialogue, music, movie immersion), verify connectivity and ecosystem compatibility with your phone, TV, and smart home, and budget for any required extras like a subwoofer, rear speakers, and cables.

 Leave a Comment